 I broke my own rule above about never doing chat.
 I had a Service Number from Comcast, so I assumed I could get a quick status report from the online chat session.
 Nope.
 After 30 minutes and being transferred 3 times, I was getting nowhere, so I disconnected and visited the Customer Service center in person.
 It was there I learned something very interesting.
 Comcast chat is National, but my account isn’t.
 It is considered West.
 The reps on chat can not see Service Numbers associated with West accounts.
 So, you can chat all day and you’ll be wasting your time.

 The in-person Comcast rep told me to “never use chat“.
 When I responded “Because they can’t see the Service Numbers associated with my account?“, she repeated “never use chat” with emphasis on the word never.
-Calling is OK and showing up in person is also good, but never use chat.
-Thought I’d pass that tip off to others.
+Calling is OK and showing up in person is also good, but never use the chat.
+Thought I’d pass that tip to others.

 UPDATE (August 4, 2014)

 I’ve written a new post in response to my critics.
 You Missed the Point of My Comcast Post.